Dave Plummer: Personal life

-David William Plummer was born in 1968 in Regina, Saskatchewan, Canada, where he was also raised.
+David William Plummer was born in 1968 at the Regina General Hospital, in Regina, Saskatchewan, Canada, where he was also raised.
 As a child, Plummer spent much of his free time at his father's hardware store and his grandfather's workshop.
 When he was 11, he had his first interaction with a computer at a local RadioShack; he helped them set up their newly arrived computer even though he had no previous experience.

 Plummer discovered that the University of Regina had a computer lab that he could access on Saturday mornings.
 He began going there every week to use and explore their computers.
 Shortly after, his mother enrolled him in a computer class at the University of Regina that was offered to the community.

 He attended Miller High School, but dropped out during his senior year.
 As a teenager, he created several video games for the Commodore 64, including Tour de Force.
 After working various jobs and programming a computer game with a friend, he returned to high school at the age of 21 and graduated.
 He then enrolled in the University of Regina and graduated in 1994 with a Bachelor's of Science in computer science with high honors.

 As of 2021, Plummer lives with his wife Nicole and their four children in Sammamish, Washington.

 Plummer said in a 2021 YouTube video that he is autistic, and has ADHD.
 He also wrote a book about his experiences with autism and how it has impacted his life, titled Secrets of the Autistic Millionaire: Everything I know about Autism, ASD, and Asperger's that I wish I'd known back then.